The Essential Guide to Crypto Tax in Canada

 As noted, crypto capital gains in Canada are taxed at the same rate as Federal Income Tax and Provincial Income Tax, so the above table applies to both income and capital gains from crypto.

-For 2022, the tax-free federal basic personal amount is $14,398 (for taxpayers with a net income of $155,625 or less).
-For 2023, the federal basic personal amount increases to $15,000 (for taxpayers with a net income of $165,430 or less).
-Note each province and territory also sets a basic personal tax credit amount.
+For 2022, the tax-free federal basic personal amount was $14,398 (for taxpayers with a net income of $155,625 or less).
+For the 2023 tax year (filing in 2024), the federal basic personal amount has increased to $15,000 (for taxpayers with a net income of $165,430 or less).
+Note that each province and territory also sets a basic personal tax credit amount.

 TokenTax automatically generates the tax forms and reports you need.